 Tucked in the forest near Cascade Head, Sitka is an ideal location to withdraw from the distraction of daily life, finding the solitude needed to push through creative boundaries and chase artistic pursuits.
 We revere this practice.
-Our intention is to offer residencies of three and one half months with living spaces and studios that enhance this experience.
+Our intention is to offer residencies of two weeks and up to three and one half months with living spaces and studios that enhance this experience.

 Studios and residences are assigned by the Sitka Center depending on the needs of a particular group of residents.The residences include living room, bedroom, bathroom, and kitchen areas set-up with basic cooking supplies.
 Residents are encouraged to bring items to make the living space accommodate their personal needs, e.g., a favorite cooking skillet or pillow.
 Laundry facilities are available on campus.
 Each resident has his/her own private residence within walking distance of each other.
 Most residents are given a private studio.
 No stipend is provided.
 Residents are responsible for providing their own food, art supplies, and transportation while in residence.
 For more detailed information about our studios and facilities.